1991–92 Pittsburgh Penguins season: Regular season

 Pittsburgh started the season off very well, and through their first 38 games, they had a record of 22–12–4, earning 48 points and fighting with the Washington Capitals and New York Rangers for first in the Division.
 The team, along with Mario Lemieux, who missed time due to a back injury, would slump in their next 24 games, going 5–15–4 to slide down to .500 and battling with the New York Islanders and Philadelphia Flyers for the final playoff position in the Division.
-The Penguins, facing losing defenseman Paul Coffey as a free agent after the season, would deal him to the Los Angeles Kings in a move that looked like they were giving up for the season, however, they would make a move to bring some more grit to the team, acquiring Rick Tocchet, Kjell Samuelsson, and Ken Wregget from Philadelphia for Mark Recchi, and the club would have a 12–5–1 record to close out the season, finishing in third place in the Division and making the playoffs for the second-straight season.
+The Penguins, facing losing defenseman Paul Coffey as a free agent after the season, would deal him to the Los Angeles Kings in a move that looked like they were giving up for the season, however, they would make a move to bring some more grit to the team, acquiring Rick Tocchet, Kjell Samuelsson, Ken Wregget, and a 1993 conditional third-round pick from Philadelphia for Mark Recchi, Brian Benning, and a 1992 first-round pick.
+Pittsburgh had a 12–5–1 record to close out the season, finishing in third place in the Division and making the playoffs for the second-straight season.

 Mario Lemieux led the club offensively, despite missing 16 games to injuries, as he earned an NHL-high 131 points from 44 goals and 87 assists to win the Art Ross Trophy.
 Kevin Stevens led the team with 54 goals and finished second in League scoring behind Lemieux with 123 points.
 Joe Mullen also had a solid season, as he scored 42 goals and earned 87 points, while Jaromír Jágr continued to develop, as he recorded 69 points in 70 games.
 Larry Murphy put up a defense-high 77 points in his first full season with the Penguins.

 In goal, Tom Barrasso played the majority of the games, earning a team high 25 victories, along with a team best 3.53 goals against average (GAA), while earning a shutout for the club.

 Offensively, the Penguins led the NHL in scoring, with 343 goals for.

 On October 29, 1991, the Penguins were shut out at home 8–0 by the Washington Capitals.
 It was the first time the Penguins had been shut-out in a regular season game since January 2, 1989, when they coincidentally lost 8–0 on the road also to the Capitals.
 Prior to their home loss against the Caps, the Penguins had gone 211 consecutive regular season games without being shut-out.